nikola-sur/seoul-data-analysis/README.md

 # Seoul Biking Data Analysis
-Analysis of the Seoul Biking Data - EDA, Feature Engineering, Model Training
+*Analysis of the Seoul Biking Data: Exploratory Data Analysis, Feature Engineering, and Model Training*

 In this document we take a look at the Seoul Bike Data (https://archive.ics.uci.edu/dataset/560/seoul+bike+sharing+demand).
 See the [data license file](./data_license.md) for more information about the data.